jasontcrabtree/WIP-2020-Portfolio/src/blog-posts/intro-to-brand-identity-design.md

 The brand exists because the business exists, which is to solve a particular problem for customers.
 The goals, purpose, mission and values, etc., all relate to the business strategy and are typically defined in the business plan.

 The idea of Brand Strategy being a subset of business strategy made even more sense when I considered companies that I thought had strong brands.
 This helped me see close ties between companies with a strong business strategy and strong brands.
-I wrote this explanation to me solidify this idea:
+I wrote this explanation for myself to help solidify this idea:

 *Brand design is understanding the overall **business strategy** (through company research), then creating a visual identity that matches that strategy.
 If your business strategy falls flat, it's difficult to develop a memorable brand.
 The best organisations have a successful business strategy and a matching visual identity that combines to create an effective, memorable and long-lasting brand.*

 ### Research

-Research is an important step of Brand Identity Design that helps uncovers the history of the company, the competitive landscape, the business strategy, customer opinion, relevant design trends, and importantly, things to avoid.
+Research is an important step of Brand Identity Design that helps uncover the history of the company, the competitive landscape, the business strategy, customer opinion, relevant design trends, and importantly, things to avoid.
 Research typically involves gathering a mix of images, running interviews, and understanding business strategy and history.

 While some research will focus on other businesses in the same industry, often research focuses on completely different businesses or products.
 The important thing is to get a range of references which can be used to develop brand moodboards, choose colours, guide typography choices, and business tone of voices.
 The initial strategy, business input and overall brand identity goals will all influence the strategic direction.